ahardy42/SimpleTemplate/README.md

 ### state
 Using redux-toolkit! it's a little more confusing but it requires less boilerplate. ultimately i think using typescript will help to understand the shape of the application state

+the template is also using ```redux-persist``` for state management. currently, only the auth portion is set up as persistent state.

 ### animation
 using reanimated v3 which is a dependency of @react-navigation.